Dining

 The liquid itself is a 14-year-old single malt, finished in oloroso sherry casks for close to a year and bottled at a robust 52.7% ABV.
 It’s non-chill filtered and presented in its natural colour, drawing a deep, inviting hue from its time in wood.

 On the nose, Willem steps away from the distillery’s more assertive peat signature.
 Instead, there’s a symphony of sweet tropical notes, think charred pineapple and barbecued banana.
-It’s an aromatic profile that feels bright, and sunny, one that I think would make this Scotch a fabulous summer serve.
+It’s an aromatic profile that feels bright, and sunny, one that I think would make this Scotch a fabulous summer serve, either neat or lengthened.

 On the palate, the influence of the oloroso cask becomes more apparent.
 Layers of chocolate, coffee, honey and zesty orange peel unfold, carried on notably viscous legs.
 A gentle thread of mint and savoury bacon add to the fun.